– updated

-The best captivating complete perfect reads of selfless importance and relevance read as of Mars 2025
+The best captivating complete perfect reads of selfless importance and relevance read as of April 2025

 I started reading through books and comics from best-of lists I had missed.
 The need to compare and rank all gave form to this list of best of both fiction and non-fiction books and comics.